This lab's email change functionality is vulnerable to CSRF.

 Go to the exploit server, paste your exploit HTML into the "Body text" box, and click "Store".

-To verify if the exploit will work, try it on yourself by clicking "View stored response" and checking the resulting HTTP request and response.
+To verify if the exploit will work, try it on yourself by clicking "View exploit" and checking the resulting HTTP request and response.